 When you call us to make a claim on your travel insurance, you’ll need to give our team information over the phone.
 You’ll then be given a claim reference number, which you’ll need to quote whenever you get in touch with us, and you’ll also be sent some paperwork to fill in and return with any documents we might need in order to settle your claim.

 You’ll need to be able to evidence all parts of your claim.
 The documents you need to send us will depend on what you are claiming for but may include:

 Please do not send us any documents before we’ve asked for them.

 When you send us documents, it is at your own expense and these costs are not able to be claimed back under your policy.
 We would suggest sending original documents recorded delivery.

-We will not pay the first £70 of each claim.
 If the cost of your medical claim has been reduced because you used a European Health Insurance Card (EHIC), or Global Health Insurance Card (GHIC), you won’t have to pay any excess under the ‘Medical and associated expenses’ section of your policy.

 The excess may be deducted from the claim settlement.